Word of Mouth (Mike + The Mechanics song)

-"Word of Mouth" is a song by Mike + The Mechanics.
-It was released in March 1991 as the lead single from their album Word of Mouth.
+"Word of Mouth" is a song by English rock group Mike + The Mechanics, released in March 1991 by Atlantic and Virgin Records as the lead single from their third album, Word of Mouth (1991).
 It was the most successful single from that album peaking at No.13 on UK Singles Chart.
 It also peaked at No.78 in the United States, their last single to chart there, and at No.36 in Canada.
+The accompanying music video was directed by Paul Boyd and premiered in early 1991.

 Composition

 The song is driven by electric guitar and synthesizer hooks played in unison, as well as the powerful vocal performance of Paul Young, who sings multiple B4 chest voice high notes.
 Coupled with layered hand clap and audience effects, the song has a distinctive live, stadium rock sound.

 Critical reception

 AllMusic lauded the track as a "rousing singalong" and "killer pop song."

-Music video

-The music video was directed by Paul Boyd and premiered in early 1991.